 Squarespace pros and cons

 Squarespace also emerged onto the scene 20 years ago as a way for regular people to design professional business websites.
-It’s held that energy throughout, positioning itself as a solid contender for ecommerce web pages and business-related design.
-During our testing, we found the initial design tools to be easy to use and helpful when creating our Squarespace site.
+It's held that energy throughout, positioning itself as a solid contender for ecommerce web pages and business-related design.
+During our testing, we found the initial design tools easy to use and helpful for creating our Squarespace site.

 The customization tools are limited, offering fewer template designs than competitors, but they still allow for an aesthetically pleasing page.
-Squarespace doesn’t offer a free version, and premium plans start higher than its competitors.
+Squarespace doesn't offer a free version, and its premium plans start at higher prices than those of its competitors.
 We think Squarespace is better suited for businesses looking to migrate their online shop to a better-performing platform than for anyone just starting out.

 - Professionally designed templates